jbrry/Irish-BERT/experiments/2020-12-03-paracrawl-bert.md

 4. Basic filtering and `Latin` script filtering with a threshold of 100% and language ID filters of 80%.

-We train a BERT model with its own vocabulary using the [wiki-bert-pipeline]().
+We train a BERT model with its own vocabulary using our forked version of the [wiki-bert-pipeline](https://github.com/jbrry/wiki-bert-pipeline).
 See the `external_data` branch to be able to collect external data and place it into the pipeline.
 The scripts have been modified to work with `opusfilter` as well.